Inspecting and Editing Knowledge Representations in Language Models: Controlling Generation

-The right portion of the table contextualizes these results by showing model behavior when the LM has \emph{no textual context} (i.e.\ no initial biographical sentence).
+We contextualize these results by evaluating model behavior when the LM has \emph{no textual context} (i.e.\ no initial biographical sentence).
 Here, the base LM has no information about entities' occupations, and obtains near-chance factual accuracy.
-However, inserting \ourmethod's representations into the LM causes it to generate fluent text consistent with the edit, showing that \ourmethod can not only enforce coherence with a textual context, but also \emph{replace} textual prompting by incorporating information directly into entity representations.
-In particular, \ourmethod is slightly more effective at performing in-context edits than out-of-context edits, despite being trained only out-of-context.
+However, inserting \ourmethod's representations into the LM causes it to generate fluent text consistent with the edit, showing that \ourmethod can not only enforce coherence with a textual context, but \emph{replace} textual prompting by inserting information directly into entity representations. \ourmethod is slightly more effective at in-context editing than out-of-context editing, despite being trained only out-of-context.
 The last column of \cref{tab:qualitative} shows examples of in-context generation.

-The last column of \cref{tab:qualitative} shows examples of in-context generations.
-Compared to baseline, \ourmethod produces generation sensitive to the target attribute.
-In the \emph{Emily} example, both the unmodified GPT-J and \ourmethod pick up on the fact that she works in healthcare, but only \ourmethod incorporates the full context about her ability to perform reconstructive surgery and describes her as a surgeon.